Lukovë: Demographics

+According to a 2016 estimate the municipality is by majority Albanian speaking with a minority of Greek speakers.

+The Albanians of the Lukovë region speak in the Tosk dialect of the Albanian language; more specifically in the Lab regional dialect.

 Seaside settlements of the Lukovë area were among Greek minority areas that underwent a substantial decrease in population after the fall of communism in Albania in the early 1990s.

 Climate

 Lukovë has a hot-summer mediterranean climate (Köppen Csa).
 Precipitation mainly falls within the winter months.
 Lukovë has mild winters and hot, dry summers.
 The average annual temperature is 15.1 °C or 59.2 °F. Precipitation amounts to 737 mm or 29.0 inches annually.